elliohow/fMRI_ROI_Analysis_Tool/README.md

 The critical parameter validation method requires the creation of a paramValues.csv file ([further information here](#paramvaluescsv)).

 `combined_results.json` (found in `output_folder/Summarised_results/`) contains the summary results of all fMRI volumes combined into one file.
-If paramValues.csv was created before running the analysis, this file will be created during the analysis, otherwise this file will be created once the plotting step has been run.
+If paramValues.csv should be created before running the analysis, using the "Setup parameters" option in the GUI. `printResults.py` (or the print results GUI option) can be used to print the desired results to the terminal once
-`printResults.py` (or the print results GUI option) can be used to print the desired results to the terminal once `combined_results.json` has been created.
+`combined_results.json` has been created.
 A `config_log.py` file will be created in the output folder during analysis to record which config settings were used for analysis.